-(f) establish ICT networks across Post-School Education and Training Institutions, other Government organisations and civil society and business sector.

-(4) Subject to the National Qualifications Framework Act, 2008 (Act No. 67 of 2008), the ICT (digital skills and multimedia) knowledge production and coordination CoLabs may, in collaboration with the appropriate Quality Council and the South African Qualification Authority develop accredited short courses which include but not limited to courses about internet, cyber security, online safety programmes and usage of ICT to facilitate learning to address gaps in the knowledge base of citizens and in particular the target groups.

-Establishment and appointment of Board

-6. (1) The Board of iNeSI is hereby established.

-(2) The Board is responsible for managing the affairs of iNeSI.

-(3) The Board is appointed by the Minister as part-time non-executive members and is constituted as follows—

-(a) a chairperson;

-(b) a deputy chairperson;

-(c) not less than six and not more than 10ten members;

-(d) the chief executive officer of the iNeSI, as an executive member; and

-(e) the chief financial officer of the iNeSI, as an executive member.

-(4) The Board must be constituted in a manner that is broadly representative of the demographics of the Republic of South Africa.

-(5) Before appointing the members of the Board referred to in subsection (3)(a), (b) and (c), the Minister must—

-(a) publish a notice in the Gazette and at least one national newspaper, with due regard to the Use of Official Languages Act, 2012 (Act No. 12 of 2012), calling upon members of the public to nominate persons contemplated in subsection (3)(a), (b) and (c); and

-(b) appoint an independent panel which must compile a shortlist of not more than 20 persons from the nominees referred to in paragraph (a).

-(6) If the Minister receives no nominations or an insufficient number of nominations within the period specified in the notice referred to in subsection (5)(a), the Minister may, after consultation with the panel referred to in subsection (5)(b), either re-advertise or in any other transparent manner, appoint the required number of qualified persons.

-(7) The members of the Board contemplated in subsection (3)(a), (b) and (c) are appointed by the Minister on the grounds of their knowledge and experience in ICT academia, research, ICT innovation, ICT management, legal, digital skills and multimedia, intellectual property and commercialisation thereof and business skills

-which, when considered collectively, should enable them to achieve the objects of the iNeSI.

-(8) Where, upon invoking the processes outlined in subsections (4) to (6), candidates possessing the required expertise and socio-economic profiles are not found, the Minister may direct that an alternative process of procuring these skills be initiated.

-(9) The Board has fiduciary duties and must hold the executives accountable for the day-to-day management of the affairs of the iNeSI.

-Term of office of members of Board

-7. (1) Members of the Board hold office for a period of three years and are eligible for re-appointment on expiry of their term.

-(2) A member may not serve for more than two terms.

-(3) ) Despite subsection (1), the Minister may, after consultation with the Board, extend the period of office of any or all of the members of the Board for a period of not more than six months or until a new Board has been appointed, whichever comes first.

-Disqualification of Board member and removal from office

-8. (1) A person may not be appointed or continue as a member of the Board if such person is—
+(f) establish digital skills networks with other Post-School Education and Training Institutions, Government organisations,civil society and business.

+(4) Subject to the National Qualifications Framework Act, 2008 (Act No. 67 of 2008), CoLabs may, in accordance with the agreement contemplated in subsection (2) and in collaboration with the appropriate Quality Council and the South African Qualification Authority develop accredited short courses to facilitate digital skills training.

+Governing Board

+6. (1) The Board of the Institute is hereby established.

+(2) The Board is responsible for governing the Institute in accordance with best practice guidelines for good governance of public entities.

+(3) The Board consists of the following members—

+(a) not less than eight and not more than 10 non-executive members;

+(b) the chief executive officer as an executive member; and

+(c) the chief financial officer as an executive member.

+(4) The Chairperson and Deputy Chairperson of the Board must be appointed by the Minister from the non-executive members of the Board.

+(5) The Board may designate any other non-executive member to act as chairperson if both the Chairperson and Deputy Chairperson are absent or unable to perform any function.

+(6) The Board must be constituted in a manner that is broadly representative of the demographics of the Republic of South Africa.

+(7) Before appointing the members of the Board referred to in subsection (3)(a), the Minister must—

+(a) publish a notice in the Gazette and at least one national newspaper, with due regard to the Use of Official Languages Act, 2012 (Act No. 12 of 2012), calling upon members of the public to nominate persons contemplated in subsection (3)(a); and

+(b) appoint an independent nomination committee which must compile a shortlist of not more than 20 persons from the nominees referred to in paragraph (a).

+(8) If the Minister receives no nominations or an insufficient number of suitable nominations, the Minister may, in consultation with the nomination committee, appoint the required number of Board members in a transparent manner.

+(9) The nomination committee must consider

+the proven skills, knowledge and experience of a candidate in areas of-

+(a) ICT academia;

+(b) ICT research;

+(c)ICT innovation or practice;

+(d)ICT management;

+(e) digital skills

+(f) law;

+(g) intellectual property and commercialisation thereof; and

+(h) business skills

+which, when considered collectively, should enable the Board to achieve the objects of the Institute.

+Term of office and conditions of service of non –executive members of Board

+7. (1)A non-executive member of the Board-

+(a) holds office for a period not exceeding five years;

+(b) may be re-appointed but may not serve for more than two consecutive terms;

+(c) is appointed on a part-time basis according to the terms and conditions determined by the Minister; and

+(d) must be paid from the monies appropriated to the Institute such remuneration and allowances as determined by the Minister responsible for finance.

+(2) Despite subsection (1), the Minister may, after consultation with the Board, extend the period of office of any or all of the members of the Board for a period of not more than six months or until a new Board has been appointed, whichever comes first.

+Disqualification of amember ofBoard and removal from office

+8. (1) A person may not be appointed or continue as a member of the Board if such person—